TKMM-Team/Tkmm-Wiki/wwwroot/faq/index.md

 ---

-## Why does it say "MsgNotFound" everywhere in the game?
+## Why do I see "MsgNotFound" everywhere in-game?

 When mods edit or add more text, every language will not always be included.
 TKMM can handle this by applying text edits to the language you use in the game.